 Orthostatic intolerance is the umbrella term for a range of different conditions that result in difficulty with the upright posture, particularly standing.
 The most dramatic problem people with orthostatic intolerance suffer is fainting, but in between fainting episodes they may feel weak, lightheaded, have palpitations or abnormal sweating, feel nauseated and experience problems with concentration.

 When we go from lying to standing, gravity drags blood into our legs and pelvis.
-This movement of blood activates pressure receptors in the neck and chest and sends a message to our brain essentially saying ‘blood has gone south’.
-The normal response is to activate the nerves of our sympafthetic (fight or flight) nervous system.
+This movement of blood activates pressure receptors in the neck and chest and sends a message to our brain essentially saying 'blood has gone south'.
+The normal response is to activate the nerves of our sympathetic ('fight or flight') nervous system.
 The nerve transmitter, noradrenaline, is then released from the nerves.
 This acts to tighten blood vessels in our legs, abdomen and pelvis so that blood is moved upwards against gravity and back to the heart.
 In additions there is a slight rise in the heart rate.
 All of this happens very quickly, usually in less than a second, so our blood pressure remains stable and our brain keeps getting a good blood supply when we move from lying to sitting or further to standing.

 Who does it affect?

 Two broad groups of people suffer from Orthostatic Intolerance.